Receiving and managing your funds

 For information on the MIT Visiting Student procedure, consult the MIT International Students Office.

-Grantees are required to complete a short activity report at the end of the grant period.
+Grantees are required to complete a final report at the end of the grant period.

 Funds are intended to be used during the initial phase of developing an international collaboration.
 Funds are not considered as sponsored research and cannot cover salaries or materials.
 As such, no intellectual property should be derived from these funds, nor should they be cited in technology disclosure forms.